Vacation savings from Orlando Informer!Save with Orlando Informer!X

 This concept can be confusing.
 An example scenario to provide some clarity would be the following:

-The reason that we recommend this is because, oftentimes, these attractions will only be ride-now for a very short amount of time; if you were to ride Honu first, for example, by the time you got back to the entrance you may very well find that ika Moana has returned to a 30-minute wait.
+We recommend this because, often, these attractions will only be ride-now for a very short amount of time; if you were to ride Honu first, for example, by the time you got back to the entrance, you may very well find that ika Moana has returned to a 30-minute wait.
 Using this strategy would allow you to ride both Honu and ika Moana as efficiently as possible.

 What to do at Volcano Bay while waiting for a ride return time